What are offer prices?

 Provide multiple price points

-Aggressive pricing with longer term commitments
+Aggressive pricing with longer-term commitments

 Clear premium choices